The Skilled Worker Visa –Evidence To Show a Genuine Vacancy

 If a UK employer wants to employ an overseas worker from a non-EEA country or an EU citizen (who doesn’t meet the eligibility criteria for pre-settled status or settled status under the EU Settlement Scheme) then the employer will need:

-- A Home Office issued sponsor licence to sponsor skilled migrant workers on skilled worker visas.
+- A Home Office issued sponsor licence to advertise skilled worker jobs and sponsor skilled migrant workers on skilled worker visas.